Steatoda capensis: Interactions with humans

 Although not severe, S. capensis produce a painful bite when threatened.
 Bites are predominately inflicted by females, but males also have the potential to bite.
 Bites from S. capensis can cause steatodism, which can be thought of as a less severe form of latrodectism.
 Effects of the bite typically include localized pain and redness around the bite, but may also include nausea and headaches.
 Antivenom typically used for Latrodectus hasselti bites may also be effective on S. capensis bites.

+Conservation

+Steatoda capensis is listed as Least Concern due to its wide geographical range.
+The species is well protected in reserves and parks.